 I have an old can opener, older than me.
 However, because its cogwheel and blade became a bit blunt after decades of use, I bought a new one 3 years ago.
 You can see both of them in this photo:

-But don't be surprised.
-The rusty one is the new one!
+Now, don't be too surprised: the rusty one is the new one!
 They were kept together, in exactly the same kitchen drawer and were used by the same people.
 Of course, there is no sharpness or good performance in the new can opener anymore.
-The old one still does the job much better.
+The old one does the job much better.

 I did not keep the new can opener's receipt and the packaging that promised customer satisfaction and many years of warranty.
-Even if I did, nobody would believe that I have not stored it in a bucket of salty water somewhere in the garden.
-So, the relatively new can opener is about to proceed to the rubbish bin.
+And even if I did, nobody would believe that I have not stored it in a bucket of salty water somewhere in the garden.
+So, the relatively new can opener is about to go to the rubbish bin.

-Luckily, I did not ditch the old can opener out after buying the “new” one.
-It still works much better that the rusty one.
+Luckily, I did not throw the old can opener out after buying the “new” one.
+It still works, and does so much better that the rusty rubbish.
 I will be using the old can opener until I find a quality substitution.
 If I ever find it.

 This example may look petty and insignificant, but it is just the most recent one.
-I could move on and discuss the old furniture made of real timber that serves generations, old cars that run for 50 years, old houses that stand for centuries...
+I could move on and discuss old garden tools that are indestructible, old furniture made of real timber that serves generations, old cars that run for 50 years, old houses that stand for centuries...

-It is becoming increasingly difficult to find quality products.
+It is becoming increasingly difficult to find high-quality, long-lasting products.
 Somebody who says that everything is getting worse may be quite right.

-The manufacturers' desire to make bigger profits encourages them to save on the quality of raw materials and take short cuts.
+The manufacturers' desire to make bigger profits encourages them to save on the quality of raw materials and take shortcuts.
 For example, it may not make a big difference for a customer to pay $100 or $101 for a thing X. However, it easily makes a million dollar profit for the manufacturer if they reduce the real cost of each X by $1, produce a million of X, and sell them for the same price.
-Or, what is even more profitable, reduce the real cost and raise the price at the same time by making a “new” version of X, or attaching a “new & improved” label to it.
+Or, what is even more profitable, reduce the real cost and raise the price at the same time by making a slightly different version of X and attaching a “new & improved” label to it.

-Despite catastrophic long-term consequences, transformation of the population into a “throw-away society” can be very profitable in the short term.
-We buy things, use them for a short period of time before they fail, throw them out and... buy new ones, because we need a replacement.
+Despite the catastrophic long-term consequences, the transformation of the human population into a “throw-away society” can be very profitable in the short term.
+We buy things, use them for a short period of time before they fail, throw them out and... buy a new replacement.

 Many products, no matter how badly made, often display promises of 100% customer satisfaction, money back guarantee, or lifetime warranty.
 Such promises should not be abused as mere means of attracting customers; they must be a responsibility.
 Manufacturers often promise long-time warranties and 100% customer satisfaction, but they have done their market research and know very well that the vast majority of their customers won't bother going through the process of return, refund or replacement.
 Some — because it is cheaper and quicker to buy a new thing than waste time on returning the faulty product, some — because the replacement or repair process involves giving away their personal details (which, in turn, are often used for further market research and new corner-cutting opportunities).

-The race to make the cheapest products is bad for consumers and environment.
-If it only costs $2, how many people are diligent enough to return the faulty product and get a refund?
+The race to make the cheapest products is bad for both, the consumers and the environment.
+If something only costs $2, how many people will return the faulty product and get a refund?
 It all ends up as landfill.